Russia - Zendzur Lodge - Hot Springs

-Kamchatka peninsula is located on the far eastern side of Russia and is known as the mother of all wilderness fly fishing regions.
-Wildly attractive to anglers with an adventurous side Zendzur Lodge sits on a shoulder of the lower Zhupanova River in the shadow of the snow-capped Karimsky Volcano.
-Exceptionally large rainbow trout, untamed wilderness, and deluxe accommodations define this sensational fly fishing expedition.
+The Kamchatka Peninsula is located on the far eastern side of Russia and is known as the mother of all wilderness fly fishing regions.
+Wildly attractive to anglers with an adventurous side Zendzur Hot Springs Lodge sits on the shoulder of the lower Zhupanova River.
+Exceptionally large rainbow trout, untamed wilderness, and deluxe accommodations define this top-notch fly fishing expedition.

-Zendzur Hot Springs Lodge is home to a fabulous on-site natural hot-springs enclosed in a banya cabin just down from the lodge on the riverbank.
+Zendzur Hot Springs Lodge is home to fabulous on-site natural hot springs enclosed in a banya cabin just down from the Lodge on the riverbank.

 August: Chum and sockeye salmon enter the river.
 Rainbows are targeted with mouse and streamer flies throughout the month.
 The first two weeks of August, too, are the peak time to intercept the Super Kundzha.

 September: Fall begins in Kamchatka.
-It can be chilly, in the 50-degree range.
+It can be chilly in the 50-degree range.
 Sunny weather makes for beautiful fishing days but brings with it frosty nights.
-It is also the most photogenic time of year to be amid the subarctic taiga and tundra foliage as it turns to blazing yellows, reds, and oranges with a backdrop of snowcapped volcanoes.
+It is also the most photogenic time of year amid the subarctic taiga and tundra foliage as it turns to blazing yellows, reds, and oranges with a backdrop of snowcapped volcanoes.
 Trout are taken with surface skaters and with "big nasty" leech and baitfish patterns.
-The latter, fished on a sink-tip line, become more important as water temperatures drop.
+The latter fished on a sink-tip line, become more important as water temperatures drop.

 motors.
 Two anglers per guide and boat are shuttled from wade-spot to wade-spot.
 Most anglers

-Guides: There is a guide rotation system, so each group of two anglers spends two days with each guide.
-The staff consists of one North American head guide and two seasoned Russian guides.
-Their head guides are talented professionals with years of Russian and/or other international camp management experience and years of prior experience guiding in Alaska, British Columbia or the Western U.S. Fly fishing is a relatively new sport in Russia, and the guides come equipped with varying levels of pure fly fishing knowledge.
-Some are exceptional, having been with the lodge for 10 or more years.
-Others have been brought on board for their skills as woodsmen and watermen, whose technical abilities are evolving, and they are in rhythm with the lives and habits of rainbow trout.
+Guides: The program employ a guide rotation system, so each group of two anglers spends two days with each guide.
+The staff consists of one Western Guide and two seasoned Russian guides.
+Fly fishing is a relatively new sport in Russia, and the guides come equipped with varying levels of pure fly fishing knowledge.
+Some are exceptional, having been with the Lodge for ten or more years.
+Others have been brought on board for their skills as woodsmen and watermen.
+While their technical abilities are evolving, they are in rhythm with the lives and habits of rainbow trout.

 Zendzur Hot Springs Lodge